Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 **CSV format definition**

 - *Field separating character*
 Enter the character to be used to separate fields.
-This value may be set up by default to comma or semicolon.
+This value may be set by default to comma or semicolon.

 - *Escape character*
-Enter the character to be used to escape.
-This value may be set up by default to backslash.
+Enter the character to be used in escape sequences, that is, combinations of characters used to represent non-printable and special characters, such as tabs or new lines.
+This value may be set by default to backslash.

-[comment]: <> (Further info needed!
-RS HG)

 - *Column name*
-Click the drop-down list to select the appropriate option (**Yes/No**) to include or not the column name in the export/import.
+Click the drop-down list to select the appropriate option (**Yes/No**) to include the column name in the export/import or not.

 - *Date format*
 Click the drop-down list to select the desired date and time format.